-Your doctor will likely refer you to a physical therapist to learn exercises for your shoulder.
+Your provider will likely refer you to a physical therapist to learn exercises for your shoulder.

 - You may start with passive exercises.
 These are exercises the therapist will do with your arm.
-They help get the full movement back in your shoulder.
+Or, you can use your good arm to move the injured arm.
+The exercises may help get the full movement back in your shoulder.

 - After that, you will do exercises the therapist teaches you to strengthen your shoulder muscles.

 - Most of the exercises may focus on your shoulder blade and improvements with shoulder movement.

 It is best to avoid playing sports until you have no pain during rest or activity.
 Also, when examined by your provider or physical therapist, before returning to sports, you should have:

 - Full strength in the muscles around your shoulder joint

 - Good range of motion of your shoulder blade and upper spine

 - No pain during certain physical exam tests that are meant to provoke pain in someone who has rotator cuff problems

 - No abnormal movement of your shoulder joint and shoulder blade